 Sleep sacks are a great cue that it's time for sleep, reminding your little one that playtime is over.
 They can also limit mobility making that exciting new skill a little less enticing in the night or during nap time.

 Don’t throw out all of your healthy sleep habits.
 There's no need to stop your normal routines and sleep strategies.
-At the same time, give yourself and your little one some grace.
-Learning a new skill is hard and exciting.
-This is temporary, and it will pass!
+At the same time, try not to get frustrated with these sleep interruptions.
+Learning a new skill is hard and exciting, and when your baby's brain is busy, sleep can take a back seat.
+This is temporary, and it will pass with consistency and patience.

 I want you to enjoy these beautiful moments with your baby.
 Sure, new skills CAN disrupt sleep for a bit, but tools are available to help you.
-Celebrate these big accomplishments.
-You got this!
+You don't have to do this alone.